groue/GRMustache/Guides/delegate.md

 Providing Tag Delegates
 -----------------------

 Tag delegates are an uncommon kind of delegate.
-There is no object with a `delegate` property that you would set to your custom delegate, as one could expect.
+There is no object exposing a `delegate` property that you would set to your custom delegate, as one could expect.

 Actually, *many* tag delegates can enter the game, observe, and alter the rendering of a template.
 For example, NSDateFormatter and NSNumberFormatter are tag delegates, and this is how they can format all dates and numbers inside the section they are attached to (see the [NSFormatter Guide](NSFormatter.md)).